 Supreme Court of Florida | Wikimedia Commons

 Florida court orders are not final until time to file a rehearing motion expires.
-Filing such a motion does not alter the effective date of Maddox's permanent disbarment.
+Filing such a motion does not alter the effective date of Bossone's suspension.

-Maddox, a former Tallahassee mayor and chair of the Florida Democratic Party, was admitted to the bar in Florida on Oct.
-5, 1995, according to his profile at the state bar website.
+Bossone was admitted to the bar in Florida on Nov.
+27, 1989, according to his profile at the state bar website.
+No prior discipline before the state bar is listed on Bosson's state bar profile.